ucidentity/Grouper-ActiveMQ-Provisioner/README.md

 You will need a separate queue for each service (AD, LDAP, LDAP IsMemberOf, other service).
 We are currently supporting AD and LDAP IsMemberOf (berkeleyEduIsMemberOf).
 A queue name is ldap.isMemberOf

 * Configure attributes for each provisioning target within Grouper.
 Example:
-The Grouper UI utilizes a separate plug-in for setting the provisioning attribute. <https://github.com/Unicon/grouper-provisioning-target-ui?files=1>.
+The Grouper UI utilizes a separate plug-in for setting the provisioning attribute.
+See  <https://github.com/Unicon/grouper-provisioning-target-ui>.
 This attribute is used to determine provisioning for LDAP IsMemberOf attribute.
 Access to the sync attribute setting is allowed for most department group admins.

    * etc:attribute:provisioningTargets:all:syncToLdapIMO